cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/lotus-overview.md

 See [Access to Storage]({{% ref path="/docs/getting-started/storage" %}}) for details about which file systems are appropriate to use and how to access them.

-LOTUS currently has over 55,000 cores, but is heavily used and implements a fair-share scheduling system between users.
+LOTUS currently has over 53,000 cores*, but is heavily used and implements a fair-share scheduling system between users.
 It is not intended as a substitute for dedicated HPC facilities, rather as a complementary environment in which model outputs can be analyzed and compared with observational data.
 Users with